day8/re-frame/docs/correcting-a-wrong.md

 The "simple" app from the live coding walk through had a flaw.
-It brakes a rule.
+It breaks a rule.

 !!!
 Note "re-frame Rule"
     Views should only compute hiccup.
 A view shouldn't process input data.
 The subscriptions it uses should